Contact/About Ray Charbonneau and Y42K.com

 Contact

-For regular doses of running news/history/fun and to follow what I’m up to, read my blog (or use the RSS feed) or follow @raycharbonneau on Twitter.
+For regular doses of music and other fun and to follow what I’m up to, read my blog (or use the RSS feed).

 I post more often, and more randomly, to my Facebook page.